Table of Content

 Here, we saw high levels of steps to define pipelines in both ways.
-Let see a few terms to be used in Azure Pipelines before we jump to create a new pipeline.
+Let see a few terms to be used in Azure DevOps Pipelines before we jump to create a new pipeline.

-Key components of Azure DevOps Pipelines
+6. Key Components of Azure DevOps Pipeline

-- A triggerinitiates a Pipeline to run.
+- A triggerinitiates an Azure DevOps Pipeline to run.